We train the journalists of tomorrow – the “information pilots of the digital age”.

 Online information sessions “Studying Media & Digital Journalism”

 Due to corona, the information events will take place online until further notice.
 Interested students are requested to register in person in advance.
 Appointments outside of these events are also possible by arrangement with the head of the Media and Digital Journalism programme, Prof. Dr. Detlef Gwosc.
 All information sessions are free of charge and non-binding.
 If you fill out the contact form with your desired date and send it, it will reach Prof. Dr. Gwosc directly.

 - upcoming online information event (in German)

-The study programme Bachelor Media and Digital Journalism was accredited by the Austrian Accreditation Council in 2015.
+The study programme Bachelor Media and Digital Journalism was accredited by the the Agency for Quality Assurance and Accreditation Austria (AQ Austria) in 2015.
 This means that the study programme has a quasi university TÜV.

 All SFU Accreditation Reports are available on the website of SFU Vienna.

 Study Service Centre Berlin MDJ

 Phone +49(0)30 695 797 28-10